Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 • Organisers and umpires reserve the right to suspend play until all players meet these requirements.

-• 1-minute half time and to swap sides.
+• 3-minute half time and to swap sides.

-• All semi finial and final games will be the same time as the round robin games.
+• All semifinal and final games will be the same time as the round robin games.

 • Captains of teams must toss for the centre pass at half time during the previous match.